KUL-recon-lab/course_nucmed_tech/latex/05_image_formation.md

 *{sup}`99m`Tc-MDP study acquired on a dual head gamma camera.
 Detector size is about 40 × 50 cm, the whole body images are acquired with slow translation of the patient bed.
 MDP accumulates in bone, allowing visualization of increased bone metabolism.
 Due to attenuation, the spine is better visualized on the posterior image.*
 :::

-Figure [34](#fig:planarwb) shows a planar whole body image, which is obtained by slowly moving the gamma camera over the patient and combining the projections into a single image.
+[](#fig:planarwb) shows a planar whole body image, which is obtained by slowly moving the gamma camera over the patient and combining the projections into a single image.
 In this case, a gamma camera with two opposed detector heads was used, so the posterior and anterior views are acquired simultaneously.
 There is no rotation, these are simply raw data, but they provide valuable diagnostic information.
 A similar approach is applied in radiological studies: with the CT tomographic images can be produced, but the planar images (e.g. thorax X-ray) already provide useful information.

 :::{figure} figs/fig_renaldynimg.pdf
 :name: fig:renaldyn